 Below: the second, expanded version of the Nature motive incorporating the turning figure A (Act I):

-Ernest Newman described the first appearance of this melody (
+This motif is associated with the forest and with nature in general.
+Ernest Newman described the first appearance of the melody (

 Nach wilder Schmerzensnacht nun Waldes Morgenpracht) as